EdgarJob/ai-powered-ats/README.md

 **Happy Coding! 🎉**

 *This project is perfect for learning modern web development with AI integration.
-Start with the basics and gradually add more advanced features as you grow your skills.*
+Start with the basics and gradually add more advanced features as you grow your skills.* # Deployment Test